Biprajit45/OmniBOTix/README.md

 ## 🕶️ Credits
 - UI inspired by cyberpunk and shadcn/ui
 - Icons by [Lucide](https://lucide.dev/)
-- Built with ❤️ by [Your Name/Team]
+- Built with ❤️ by [Biprajit Suklabaidya]

 ---